Fairfood/trace-infra/README.md

 - Mounts additional volumes for a smooth workflow.

 #### Staging (`staging-compose.yml`)
+- Pulls the staging image of the project from docker hub
 - Mirrors production for final testing.
 - Uses a separate Docker image version.

 #### Production (`production-compose.yml`)
+- Pulls the production image of the project from docker hub
 - Optimized for security and performance.
 - Uses Gunicorn and Nginx authentication.